 TikTok enforces a stricter policy on its users’ accounts to ensure a safe community for the other members.
-Generally, when an account violates a community guideline, the platform gives a user a temporary suspension, and when the offense is committed repeatedly, it leads to a permanent ban.
+Generally, when an account violates a community guideline, the platform gives a user a temporary suspension, and when the offence is committed repeatedly, it leads to a permanent ban.
 However, it takes a while before TikTok releases your account for a temporary suspension.

-TikTok’s temporary suspension lasts from 24-72 hours up to seven days, depending on the offense committed.
+TikTok’s temporary suspension lasts from 24-72 hours up to seven days, depending on the offence committed.
 However, the suspension means you’ll not be able to go live, but you might still post videos and access other app features.
 When it’s a permanent ban, your account becomes inaccessible forever, and your followers, comments, and likes are replaced with other characters.

 This article will go over what can cause a temporary and permanent suspension and how you can get back your suspended account on TikTok.